Travelling to Åland

 - From Estonia

-- If you are travelling from Estonia you would opt for Tallink Silja from Tallinn.
+- If you are travelling from Estonia you would opt for Tallink Silja from Tallinn with four connections per week:

 Travel duration